-Objective 1 Review/approve/deny all submitted planning or design material and locat sites for proper specifications, location, and compliance to adopted Sta Rules and County Local Order.
-Objective 2 Meet all scheduled and requested inspections, thereby verifying the approved
+Objective 1 Review/approve/deny all submitted planning or design material and location sites for proper specifications, location, and compliance to adopted State Rules and County Local Order.

 - Objective 2 Meet all scheduled and requested inspections, thereby verifying the approved design material and installations for: new, modified, or repaired OSSF. - Objective 3 Reduce the amount of substandard or incorrect construction to new or modified OSSFs. - Objective 4 Reduce the amount of illegal installations of OSSFs.